ibexa/documentation-developer/docs/community_resources/code.md

 If you intend to change existing or introduce new code, start with a proper explanation.
 It should be placed in a public ticket.
-All the rules to follow can be found in [contribute documentation section](documentation.md).
+All the rules to follow can be found in [Contribute to documentation](documentation.md) section.

 Once you are done with describing your idea, focus on the main part - sharing the actual solution. eZ uses a regular git workflow, so if you are familiar with the concept, the whole procedure should be pretty straightforward.